-Included here is an overview map for each state, showing the intercity bus routes listed in the January 1976 Russell's Guide.
+Included at each link below is an overview map for each state, showing the intercity bus routes listed in the January 1976 Russell's Guide.
 Not shown are certain bus systems listed, which were of a more suburban or metropolitan nature.
 This was several years before passage of the Bus Regulatory Reform Act of 1982.
 This federal legislation deregulated the bus industry, resulting in the discontinuance of many routes, especially of a more local nature.
 This deregulation has made it possible for the bus route network to evolve more dynamically, and making the history in more recent years too complicated to further document here.

 The overview maps are followed by links covering the histories of the bus companies.
 Generally for the Trailways and independent bus companies, scanned maps from various issues of the Russell's Guide are included.
 The Russell's Guide did not include such maps from most of the Greyhound companies.
 But route histories for most Greyhound companies were well documented in articles in various issues of the magazine "Motor Coach Age", published by the Motor Bus Society.
 And this information provides the basis for the descriptions of the main historic routes for the Greyhound companies.
 Including the most significant earlier companies, which became part of the Greyhound companies.